Accept & Redirect Energy (ARE) Using Mind-Move Exercise

 ARE Third Step: Feel Highest Ideal or Higher Power

-This will help you to reconnect with your clam mind and your ability to be under and following your highest purposes and values instead of problems.
+- This will help you to reconnect with your calm mind and your ability to be under and following your highest purposes and values instead of problems.

 ARE Fourth Step: Put Higher Power in Charge of Problem

 - Breathe the problem and your highest ideal or higher power into your stomach, heart, left hand, right hand.